tcltk/tcllib/embedded/md/tcllib/files/modules/math/calculus.md

   - Other schematisation of the first\-order term \(now central differences are used, but upstream differences might be useful too\)\.

+  - The various root finding methods differ in robustness, ease of use and convergence rates\.
+While the Newton\-Raphson method is quite fast \(quadratic convergence\), it is not guaranteed to produce an answer\.
+The methods that bracket the root, require two starting points, but except for the secant method are guaranteed to deliver a good estimate\.

 # <a name='section3'></a>EXAMPLES